groupserver/buildout/docs/groupserver-install.rst

 .. _GroupServer Development: http://groupserver.org/groups/development

-:Note: GroupServer is developed on `Ubuntu`_, and is know to run
+.. note:: GroupServer is developed on `Ubuntu`_, and is know to
-       on `CentOS`_.
+          run on `CentOS`_.
 We will gladly accept any modifications you have that will make GroupServer run on more platforms.

 Quick start
 ===========